 The Dominican Republic has been the birthplace of many local unique celebrities, world famous celebrities, and others who have contributed to entertainment, sports, fashion, beauty, literature, and politics.
-It is even more impressing to consider these achievements when you remember that this has been a country that has struggled with poverty and corrupt rulers until very recently.
+It is even more impressing to consider these achievements when you remember that this has been a country that has struggled with poverty and other issues until very recently.

 The path to success and a world stage is not easy

-under the best circumstances and is almost impossible under the
+under the circumstances and is almost impossible under the

 conditions that faced many in the Dominican Republic.

 Today their names and faces are instantly recognizable in their

 homeland and in many other countries as well.

 of the most popular Dominican celebrities among the composers and

 singers from today is Juan Luis Guerra